 As an Academic Advisor, my main job on campus, I advise social sciences students.
 I believe in meeting students where they are—developmentally and intellectually—whether I am facilitating a class discussion or talking with an advisee in my office.
 I focus on proactive interventions by meeting with students individually, following up on their challenges throughout the term, and advising a plan of action that includes appropriate resources.
 I have adapted best practices to promote student growth as I developed curriculum for courses and training for student leaders.

-I created and regularly teach two courses in Women's, Gender & Sexuality Studies, WGSS 210: Contemporary Feminisms, and the umbrella course WGSS 260: Masculinities Studies and Feminist Theories (as "Masculinities in Contemporary American Film").
-These classes are not only fun to teach, but I know that the material—on contemporary gender justice or on the effects of toxic masculinity—offers concepts that students have sometimes never discussed much less even considered.
+I created and regularly teach two courses in Race, Ethnicity, Gender & Sexuality Studies, REGSS 210: Contemporary Feminisms, and the umbrella course REGSS 260: Masculinities Studies and Feminist Theories (as "Masculinities in Contemporary American Film").
+These classes are not only fun to teach, but I know that the material—on contemporary gender justice or on the effects of toxic masculinity—offers concepts that students find compelling.

 - M.A., University of Wisconsin - Eau Claire, 1994